19hours/sg-statutes/Acts/Income Tax Act.md

 [Act 37 of 2014 wef 27/11/2014]

-(2A) The Minister or appointed person must approve for the company one or more shipping-related support services for the purposes of subsection (1) at the time of granting the approval, and may approve for the company additional shipping-related support services during the period it is approved.
+(2A) The Minister or appointed person must approve for the company one or more shipping‑related support services for the purposes of subsection (1) at the time of granting the approval, and may approve for the company additional shipping‑related support services during the period it is approved.

 [Act 2 of 2016 wef 24/02/2015]